 This work refers to the project of GuideMe.
-The State of the Art of existing approaches and the algorithms that were implemented to complete the project in terms of navigation and indoor routing were presented.
-The project basically is contributing in indoor navigation and positioning for people with difficulties using a wearable device.
-The user takes direction from the wearable device for the indoor orientation through voice commands helping him to avoid obstacles.
+The state of the art of existing approaches and the algorithms that were implemented to complete the project in terms of navigation and indoor routing were presented.
+By providing a wearable device, the project is contributing to indoor navigation and positioning assistance for people with difficulties.
+The user takes direction from the wearable device for the indoor orientation through voice commands that help with avoiding obstacles.
 This work is the basis of the next step of the project that relates to transmitting the correct instructions to the user using the information of the algorithms of the position of the mobile device as well as the path to follow through voice commands.
 Future work may include an extension of this current work by also covering outdoor areas through the application.